Frequently Asked Questions

-The device is available in Germany and Austria.
+The device is available in Germany, Austria and Italy.
 Information on the availability in other European countries is available on request.

 * All countries of the European Union and Switzerland

-- Am I suitable for t-VNS therapy with NEMOS?
+- Who is suitable for t-VNS therapy with NEMOS?

 The NEMOS device is not certified for treating patients during pregnancy, or for patients with active implants (such as a cardiac pacemaker, or a cochlear implant).